apache/airflow/docs/apache-airflow/concepts/dags.rst

 The dependency detector is configurable, so you can implement your own logic different than the defaults in :class:`~airflow.serialization.serialized_objects.DependencyDetector`

-Unschedule or Delete a DAG
+Deschedule or Delete a DAG
 --------------------------

 A DAG can be prevented from running by either being paused, deactivated, or deleted.